 - Feline Infectious Enteritis (AKA Panleukopenia or Feline Parvovirus)

-Once your kitten’s had his or her second injection, it’s time to stay indoors (and away from other cats) for a while.
+Until your kitten has had his or her second injection, it’s time to stay indoors (and away from other cats) for a while.

-You can also consider vaccinations to protect against rabies, chlamydia and bordetella.
+You can also consider vaccinations to protect against rabies and chlamydia.
 Ask your veterinarian which vaccinations, shots and treatments are recommended for your cat’s breed, lifestyle and geographical environment.

 REMEMBER: Take your cat for regular booster shots throughout their lifetime.
 If you don’t get reminders from your veterinarian, note the dates in your regular or digital diary/calendar.
 Also keep your cat’s vaccination certificate(s) handy, but safe, and up to date.
 A cattery will require this document, should you need their services.